-One of Joe Carter's career hallmarks was that he was an RBI machine.
-While 10 straight 100 RBI seasons is nothing to scoff at, I think it says more about the lineups constructed around him than Carter himself.
-He greatly benefited from some stellar Blue Jays players which had no trouble at all getting on base before him.
+One of Joe Carter’s career hallmarks was that he was an RBI machine.
+While 10 straight 100 RBI seasons is nothing to scoff at, I think it says more about the lineups constructed around him rather than Carter himself.
+He greatly benefited from some stellar Blue Jays players who had no trouble whatsoever getting on base ahead of Carter.

 Joe Carter spent 15 seasons in the majors, but only once did he ever hit over .300: that was when he hit .302 in 1984 with the Cleveland Indians.
-During his years in Toronto, his batting average hovered around the .250 mark.
+During his years in Toronto with the Blue Jays, his batting average hovered around the .250 mark.

 1992 was arguably one of Carter’s best years and he was rewarded handsomely by placing third in the American League MVP voting that year.
 He amassed only 2.4 WAR that season, and yet Frank Thomas who was worth 7.6 WAR placed eighth.